nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

       gid: 102
 ```

+### Authentication

-`security.authentication` is for configuring the OAuth Provider or
+`security.authentication` is for configuring the OAuth and GitHub
-password based authentication used for authentication.
-Currently, the
-configuration shows GitHub but Auth0 and password based is also
-supported.
+Provider, password based authentication, or custom
+authentication.

+#### Auth0 Based Authentication

 For Auth0 based authentication.